 - Have completed macro- and microeconomics courses with a minimum grade of B- in each class

-- Possess a high level of maturity and a strong desire to pursue a master’s degree in international affairs
+- Possess a high level of maturity and a strong desire to pursue a master’s degree in international relations

-- For Nanjing applicants: Are proficient in Mandarin (via the STAMP test) if the student wishes to spend his/her first year at the Nanjing campus.
+- For Nanjing applicants: Be proficient in Mandarin (via the STAMP test) if the student wishes to spend their first year at the Nanjing campus.
 Students who have not achieved the recommended test score by the application deadline may be conditionally accepted to the Nanjing program under certain circumstances.

 Students apply to the BA/MA program with SAIS during the fall semester of their sophomore year.
 All materials should be submitted to the SAIS Slate application system (see the Apply Here button) prior to the application deadline.
 A complete application consists of:

-- The online application form, which includes a statement of interest indicating motivations for wishing to pursue the BA/MA program (including your reasons for wishing to study in Bologna or Nanjing, if applicable).
+- A statement of interest indicating motivations for wishing to pursue the BA/MA program (including your reasons for wishing to study in Bologna or Nanjing, if applicable).

-- An official transcript, sent electronically to email@example.com.
-For detailed instructions on how to properly request a transcript from the National Student Clearinghouse (NSC), please follow these directions.
+- An official transcript.
+For detailed instructions on how to properly request a transcript from the National Student Clearinghouse (NSC), please visit the Registrar’s Website.

 - An updated resume

 The deadline for applications is October 5.

 Applications will be reviewed by a joint selection committee composed of representatives from both SAIS and Homewood.
-Selected students will be invited for an interview at the SAIS campus in Washington in mid-February.
+Selected students will be invited for an interview at the SAIS campus in Washington in mid-October.
 Notifications of acceptance will be sent shortly thereafter.
-Those who are accepted will begin study at SAIS during the fall 2018 semester.
+Those who are accepted will begin study at SAIS during the Fall 2025 semester.